pcsubirachs/pybit_wallet/README.md

 ## How it Works

-Use this app to generate simple original, multi-sig or brain phrase Bitcoin wallets.
+Use this app to generate simple original, multi-sig or brain phrase Bitcoin wallets. *WARNING* DO NOT USE THESE WALLETS TO SEND MONEY TO.
+This app is experimental ONLY.

 ### Simple Wallet

-Description here...
+The simple wallet generates a bitcoin wallet with a seed phrase, private key, public key, and a bitcoin wallet address.
+A seed phrase allows you to backup your Bitcoin from anywhere.
+A private key is derived from your seed.
+A public key is derived from your private key using a SHA256 one-way cryptographic algorithm.
+A bitcoin wallet is a compressed form of your public key.

 ### Multi-Sig Wallet

-Description here...
+A 2 of 3 multi signature wallet allows the user to create 3 addresses, where 2 are needed for spending a transaction.

 ## Brain Phrase

-Description here....
+A brain phrase wallet allows you to use phrase memorization to create a wallet and cross borders with billions in your head.
+Install and run this app locally to recover your funds.

 # Developer: Setup & Install